 Children’s Museum of Indianapolis

-The Children’s Museum of Indianapolis is a good shout for a fun, educational family day out.
+The Children’s Museum of Indianapolis is the world's largest children's museum and is a good shout for a fun, educational family day out.
 Aimed at youngsters, the museum is packed with interesting and interactive displays on a range of topics related to transportation, culture, science, and archaeology.
-A huge favourite with the kids, of course, is the Dinosphere exhibit, which recreates the world of dinosaurs, and includes a real Tyrannosaurus Rex bone, as well as a display of the recently discovered species named Dracorex Hogwartsia in honour of Harry Potter’s famous school for wizards.
-Other interactive exhibits include space travel, science, pop culture, toys, and music.
+A huge favourite with the kids, of course, is the Dinosphere exhibit, which recreates the world of dinosaurs, and includes a real Tyrannosaurus Rex fossil, as well as a display of the recently discovered species named Dracorex Hogwartsia in honour of Harry Potter’s famous school for wizards.
+Other interactive exhibits include space travel, science, pop culture, toys and music.

 Indianapolis Museum of Art